Child health insurance: private or statutory

 What happens to the child’s health insurance in the event of separation or divorce?

-The general income limit for free family insurance in the statutory health insurance (GKV) is 535 euros per month in 2025.
-For children who have a mini-job, the limit is 556 euros per month.
+The general income threshold for non-contributory family insurance in statutory health insurance (GKV) is €535 per month in 2025.
+For children who have a mini-job, the threshold is €556 per month.

 Subscribe to our newsletter